 What is the difference between a Bibliography, Works Cited, Works Consulted, and Reference List?

 Not much.
 All of these refer to a list of references you used in creating your document, project, or image.
-Most teachers refer to the list as a Bibliography or Works Cited and require that you provide it with your assignment or project, but different styles have very specific names for the final product.
+Most teachers refer informally to the list as a Bibliography or Works Cited and require that you provide it with your assignment or project, but different styles have very specific names for the final product.
 Make sure you check with your teacher WHICH style they require you to use.

 Why do I need one?

 You must credit other people’s work!
 If you are borrowing ideas, images, or wording from others, you must give credit to them otherwise you are plagiarizing…..that, and your teacher may not accept your assignment without one.
 Refer to our plagiarism page for more info.

 What is the difference between MLA and APA formats?
 Which one do I use?

 The majority of your teachers want your references done in MLA (Modern Languages Association) format which is the most used and straightforward of the styles though a few may request it in APA (American Psychological Association) format.
 If you are unsure of which to use, ask your teacher.
 The type of information you need to collect as you research changes depending on which style you have to use, so ask BEFORE you research or you’ll have to go find your sources again later to collect more info.